floragunncom/search-guard-docs/kibana.md

 Due to the nature of Kibana, the logged in user also needs limited permission to access (read and write) the .kibana index, and some monitoring permissions on cluster-level.

 So, our permissions list is quite long.
-Since we need the same set of permissions also for the `developers` role, we would need to repeate all these settings also for this role.
+Since we need the same set of permissions also for the `developers` role, we would need to repeat all these settings also for this role.

 Here is where action groups come to the rescue.
 We will move the definition of all three permission lists to `sg_action_groups.yml` and then just reference them in `sg_roles.yml`.